Struga holidays

 Bargain buys

-There are loads of lively markets in Struga, and you’ll find the biggest at the end of the Old Bazaar.
-Weave through the stalls to see what treasures you’ll uncover.
+There are lots of lively markets in Struga, and you'll find the biggest at the end of the Old Bazaar.
+Rummage through the stalls to find a bargain.

 Mid-range buys

-North Macedonia's got great handcrafted souvenirs, and there are loads of gift shops where you can pick up hand-painted terracotta pots, silver necklaces or traditional clothing.
-Plus, there are lots of clothes shops if you're after a new summery outfit that won't break the bank.
+North Macedonia is known for its handcrafted souvenirs, and there are plenty of gift shops where you can pick up hand-painted terracotta pots, silver necklaces or traditional clothing.
+You'll also find reasonably priced clothes shops.

 Nightlife